-IIT Subsidy Application in the Greater Bay Area: FAQs
+IIT Subsidy Application in the Greater Bay Area: FAQs in 2020

 - From the start of 2019 to the end of 2023, eligible overseas talents working in nine cities of Guangdong province are able to apply for individual income tax (IIT) subsidies, because of a talent policy for the Guangdong-Hong Kong-Macao Greater Bay Area (GBA).